-Did waxing your bikini area end up in a mess?
+Did waxing your bikini area on your own end up in a mess?
 Here's the secret: hard wax.
 It's specifically made for coarse hair, doesn't require a strip, and actually "shrink wraps" the hair, making it easier for the wax to uplift the hair.
 This process will take 45 minutes to an hour.
-These instructions are for a regular bikini wax at home to remove the hair outside your panty line.
+Follow these instructions for a regular bikini wax at home to remove the hair outside your panty line.

 What You Need

 The first thing you need to do is buy a waxing kit.
 Hard wax (compare prices on Amazon) goes on smooth but hardens so that it doesn’t require a strip to be removed.
-If you buy a waxing kit, most of these items will be included.
-Check to see what you need in addition to the kit.
+If you buy a waxing kit, most of the following items will be included.
+Check to see what you might need in addition to the kit.

 - Wax warmer